gardener/gardener-extension-image-rewriter/README.md

 # Gardener Extension for Image Rewrites

 This project provides a Gardener extension that replaces pod image references for **system components** of shoot clusters.
+Additionally, it can handle mirror configuration for containerd.

 ## Components

 - Mutating webhook for shoots to replace image references of `Pod`s running in the `kube-system` namespace.
 - Mutating webhook for seeds to replace image references in `OperatingSystemConfig` resources.
+- Mutating webhook for seeds to add containerd configuration to `OperatingSystemConfig` resources.

 ## Configuration